Jaimierl/snakes-cafe/README.md

 # Author: Jae Loney

 # References:
-Stack Overflow to make the quit capability work
+Stack Overflow to make the quit capability work, W3 Schools for help returning the items ordered

 # Reflections:
 Glad to write something that works!